SabiasQueSpace/SQS_Yiimp-Server-Installer/README.md

-## Dirty Harry`s YiiMP Server Installer !
+## SabiasQue.Space YiiMP Server Installer !

 ## This is opened as a public repo - all features are not final!

 All in one installer for your yiimp server.

-**Dirty Harry YiiMP Server Installer! ** Automates most of the tedious tasks of the following releases:
+**SabiasQue.Space YiiMP Server Installer! ** Automates most of the tedious tasks of the following releases:

 * YiiMP